tcardoso2/vermon-web/README.md

 A t-motion-detector Plugin CLI/API tool (dashboard) to monitor your Environment, Motion sensors and Notifiers.
 It has been repurposed from the original intent because I didn't see the need to create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
-* Provides an Express web-application which a basic API (REST services) to view and manage the environment
+Provides also an Express web-application which a basic API (REST services) to view and manage the environment

 * v 0.3.4 :Working on CommandStdoutDetector (WIP), small fixes.
 Minor improvements on documentation
 * v 0.3.3 :Added handling to not allow starting main.js directly, only via 'require' keyword; Added reporter badge for unit tests.
 Started creating tests for CommandStdoutDetector.
 * v 0.3.2 :Updated dependency reference to t-motion-detector@v0.5.13.
 * v 0.3.1 :Implementing Reset method for Plugins.
 Implementing default Detectors created when t-motion-detector-cli is ran directly (e.g. there should be default detectors to create and remove elements and a default ExpressEnvironment) - WIP.
 Normalizing logging to use log library instead of console.log for proper logging.
 Update to version t-motion-detector@v0.5.10